MelanieLinares/portfolio-new/site/content/post/new-increasing-efficiency-with-an-internal-portal-to-manage-dmv-iims-initiative-participants.md

 introheading: Identifying ways to optimize an internal DMV process digitally
 preview_tools: UX, HTML/CSS, Vue
 introbody: >-
-  The North Carolina Department of Transportation (NCDOT) along with the Department of Motor Vehicles (NCDMV) is responsible for managing transportation infrastructure, registration for driver license, and general driver safety.
-The Ignition Interlock Program team needed a new online system for managing the program.
-The new system would need to still support the legacy system’s data and its user’s needs; this included browser support, a SharePoint frontend, and UI that integrated into the existing design system
+  The North Carolina Department of Transportation (NCDOT) Ignition Interlock Program team needed a new online system for managing the program.
+The new system would need to still support the legacy system’s data and its user’s needs.

-  **Problem:** <span aria-hidden="true">🤔</span><br/>Internal DMV employees working within an older portal for managing Ignition Interlock participants experience difficulty keeping up with backlog and lack of needed features.
+  **Problem:** <span aria-hidden="true">🤔</span><br/>Internal DMV employees experience difficulty keeping up with backlog and lack of needed features.

   **The Plan:** <span aria-hidden="true">💡</span><br/>Research user and business needs to produce a list of missing and desired features.
 Create new portal UI and develop a new approach to data management and API integration, while separating reliance on specific dependencies.